Generic Name: abacavir (a-BAK-a-vir)

 - Continue to take Ziagen solution even if you feel well.
 Do not miss any doses.

 - If you miss a dose of Ziagen solution, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
+If you are not sure what to do if you miss a dose, call your doctor.

 Ask your health care provider any questions you may have about how to use Ziagen solution.